dotnet/docs/docs/core/tools/dotnet-publish.md

   For more information about single-file publishing, see the [single-file bundler design document](https://github.com/dotnet/designs/blob/main/accepted/2020/single-file/design.md).

-  We recommend that you specify this option in a publish profile rather than on the command line.
+  We recommend that you specify this option in the project file rather than on the command line.
+Setting it in the project file enables a Roslyn analyzer that provides single-file compatibility warnings during `dotnet build`.
 For more information, see [MSBuild](#msbuild).

 - **`-p:PublishTrimmed=true`**

   Trims unused libraries to reduce the deployment size of an app when publishing a self-contained executable.
 For more information, see [Trim self-contained deployments and executables](../deploying/trim-self-contained.md).
 Available since .NET Core 3.0 SDK as a preview feature.

-  We recommend that you specify this option in a publish profile rather than on the command line.
+  We recommend that you specify this option in the project file rather than on the command line.
+Setting it in the project file enables a Roslyn analyzer that provides trim analysis warnings during `dotnet build`.
 For more information, see [MSBuild](#msbuild).

 - **`--self-contained [true|false]`**